syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Editing.md

 this.dataGrid.EditorSelectionBehavior = EditorSelectionBehavior.MoveLast;
 {% endhighlight %}

-N> Editing support for UserCellTypeColumn and GridUnboundColumn are not provided yet.
+N> Editing supports UserCellTypeColumn, and GridUnboundColumn are not provided yet.

-## Support for IEditableObject
+## Supports IEditableObject

-SfDataGrid supports to commit and roll back the changes in row level when underlying data object implements [IEditableObject](https://msdn.microsoft.com/en-us/library/system.componentmodel.ieditableobject.aspx) interface.
+The SfDataGrid supports committing and rolling back the changes in row level when the underlying data object implements the [IEditableObject](https://msdn.microsoft.com/en-us/library/system.componentmodel.ieditableobject.aspx) interface.

-The editing changes in a row will be committed only when user moves to next row by tapping.
+The editing changes in a row will be committed only when moveing to the next row by tapping.

-`IEditableObject` has the following methods to capture editing,
+`IEditableObject` has the following methods to capture editing:

-* [BeginEdit](https://msdn.microsoft.com/en-us/library/system.componentmodel.ieditableobject.beginedit.aspx) – Gets called to begin edit on underlying data object when cell in a row enters into edit mode.
+* [BeginEdit](https://msdn.microsoft.com/en-us/library/system.componentmodel.ieditableobject.beginedit.aspx): Called to begin edit on the underlying data object when cell in a row enters into edit mode.

-* [CancelEdit](https://msdn.microsoft.com/en-us/library/system.componentmodel.ieditableobject.canceledit.aspx) – Gets called when user cancels editing to discard the changes in a row since last BeginEdit call.
+* [CancelEdit](https://msdn.microsoft.com/en-us/library/system.componentmodel.ieditableobject.canceledit.aspx): Called when canceling editing to discard the changes in a row since last BeginEdit call.

-* [EndEdit](https://msdn.microsoft.com/en-us/library/system.componentmodel.ieditableobject.endedit.aspx) – Gets called when user move to the next row by tapping to commit changes in underlying data object since last BeginEdit call.
+* [EndEdit](https://msdn.microsoft.com/en-us/library/system.componentmodel.ieditableobject.endedit.aspx): Called when moving to the next row by tapping to commit changes in the underlying data object since last BeginEdit call.

-In the below code snippet explains the simple implementation of `IEditableObject`.
+Following code snippet explains the simple implementation of `IEditableObject`.

 {% highlight c# %}
 public class OrderInfo : INotifyPropertyChanged, IEditableObject